stephen-quiton/stephen-quiton.github.io/pages/qcfw.md

     )
 freqFW = Firework([t1], spec={'_priority': 1}, name=freq_label,fw_id=2)
 ```
 For the optimization firework, the only argument we provide is the label; therefore, encoding remains `None`, and the computation runs on the input file with the label.
-Notice that store the output of `run_QChem`, which is the encoding resulting from the optimization job, in a MongoDB database key called 'output_encoding,' which is also pushed to the child frequency firework.
+Notice that we store the output of `run_QChem`, which is the encoding resulting from the optimization job, in a MongoDB database key called 'output_encoding,' which is also pushed to the child frequency firework.
 If you have a look at both fireworks on the webgui, its under the 'spec' key.

 Now, the frequency firework can use the encoding in 'output_encoding' as an input to its own `run_QChem`, which means a frequency input file will be generated before the qchem calculation.
 The way to do this is to take advantage of PyTask's `inputs` argument, which is appended onto the args list.
 Any remaining arguments are provided in kwargs.
 The arguments to the PyTask function are provided like so: